shotgunsoftware/tk-flame/README.md

 click here: https://support.shotgunsoftware.com/entries/95441247.

 ## Have a Question?
 Don't hesitate to contact us!
-You can find us on support@shotgunsoftware.com
+Please visit our web site https://support.shotgunsoftware.com for help.

 ## Flame Engine Logging
 The Flame engine logs information to `/opt/Autodesk/log/tk-flame.log`.
 This is helpful if you are trying